g-rocket/Binflak/README.md

 |<|4|

 Second, the numbers are "compacted," by subtracting the number of invalid programs (with more closing than opening braces) are less than it.
+Currently, this is calculated by brute-force, but I'm sure there's a clean(er) mathematical way to find this.

 Finally, this number (as a sequence of extended-ASCII characters or whatnot) is your program.